 - See also: cobol, java, unix, linux, visual-basic, sql, xml

-- I have 28 facts about Programming Language for Business. what would you like to know? email me and let me know how I can help.
+- Have a question about Programming Language for Business not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: